Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 #### **Activation Type**

--   **Primary.** Consumes a Primary Action Slot.
-Only one Primary Action may be taken per turn.
+-   **Simple.** Consumes an Action Slot.
+Only one Action may be taken per turn.

--   **Secondary**.
-Consumes a Secondary Action Slot.
-Only one Secondary action may be taken per turn.
+-   **Free**.
+Does not consume an Action Slot, but must still be activated on the character’s Turn. (i.e. not Reflexively.)

 -   **Supplemental.** Enhances a Primary or Secondary Action.
 There is no limit to the number of supplemental Powers that may be combined